 Hygiene and Clean-Up when Collecting Your Asbestos Test Sample

-Always use good hygiene practices when working with suspect asbestos-containing materials.
+It’s imperative that good hygiene practices are always adhered to when working with suspect asbestos-containing materials.
 Don’t inhale the dust!
-Wet-wipe up any dust generated during the sampling process.
-Don’t vacuum as it will spread the dust.
-Over carpet lay down a disposable surface to catch dust such as a plastic sheeting.
-Also when done, wet wipe your tools and wash your hands thoroughly.
+Wet-wipe up any dust generated during the sampling process, using soapy water.
+Refrain from cleanup methods that could make the dust airborne, such as vacuuming.
+If possible, use plastic sheeting over carpet and furniture to limit dust exposure.
+Once sampling is complete, wet wipe your tools, as well as the immediate area, and wash your hands thoroughly.

 How to Containerize and Deliver Your Asbestos Test Sample

 JSE Labs requires all samples to be submitted in airtight containers, such as ziplock bags.
 Samples must be containerized before entering the lobby.
 We strongly recommend avoiding zippered ziplock bags.
 Double bagging is a good idea for dustier materials such as popcorn ceiling or blown-in attic insulation.

 When placing the baggies in a mailer, make sure that they are shut tight.
 A Chain of Custody form (COC) is required to be submitted with all samples or on-site at our Milwaukie location.
 JSE’s friendly staff is always willing to help answer any questions you may have regarding sample submission or the Chain of Custody form.
 Need help mailing a sample?
 Start here!

 In general, the laboratory needs at least two square inches of hard material, or at least two tablespoons (tbsp) of loose material to complete analysis.
 Vermiculite attic insulation is the exception, where at least one cup of material is required to perform analysis.